Introduction

 Learning Assessments

-2. A group presentation, covering a JEP paper: 20% of the average.
-(Learning Objectives 3 and 4.)
+2. A group presentation of a JEP paper: 20% of the average.
+(Learning Objectives 4, 5, and 6a.)
+[Grading rubric]

 All averages will be rounded up (relative to the final grade on Moodle) to one decimal place (and only this).